Pseudospectra of Quasinormal Modes and Holography: Pseudospectra of holographic quasinormal modes

-The calculation of pseudospectra of quasinormal modes was pioneered in \citep{Jaramillo:2020tuu} and further explored in \citep{Jaramillo:2021tmt,Destounis:2021lum,Jaramillo:2022kuv,Gasperin:2021kfv, Boyanov:2022ark, Courty:2023rxk} in various astrophysical and cosmological contexts.
+The calculation of pseudospectra of quasinormal modes was pioneered in \citep{Jaramillo:2020tuu} and further explored in \citep{Destounis:2021lum, Cheung:2021bol, Gasperin:2021kfv, Jaramillo:2021tmt,Jaramillo:2022kuv, Berti:2022xfj, Konoplya:2022pbc, alsheikh:tel-04116011,Destounis:2023ruj,Boyanov:2022ark,Cao:2024oud,Sarkar:2023rhp, Destounis:2023nmb,Arean:2023ejh, Cownden:2023dam, Boyanov:2023qqf,Courty:2023rxk} in various astrophysical and cosmological contexts.
 We will concentrate here on the simple case of pseudospectra for a gauge field in the AdS black brane \citep{Arean:2023ejh}.
 Pseudospectra answer the question of how far a quasinormal frequency can be displaced by a given perturbation of size $\epsilon$.
 This means of course that we need a way to measure the size of an operator that can be added as perturbation.
 Consequently we need to define an appropriate measure on a function space that contains the quasinormal modes.
 On physical grounds it is generally suggested to use a suitable norm based on the energy functional.
 Only in certain coordinate systems the quasinormal modes have ``nice'' or regular behaviour on the horizon.
-It turns out that in the coordinates of eq. \ref{eq:blackbrane} the energy functional is not well defined.
+It turns out that in the coordinates of eq. \eqref{eq:blackbrane} the energy functional is not well defined.
 There are two strategies to deal with this problem.
 One is to use infalling Eddington-Finkelstein coordinates.
 These are often used in the literature on holographic quasinormal modes and the energy functional is indeed well-defined.
-Another approach is to use so-called regular coordinates that interpolate between the Schwarzschild type coordinates near the boundary and infalling Eddington-Finkelstein coordinates near the horizon \citep{Warnick:2013hba}.
+Another approach is to use so-called regular coordinates that interpolate between the Schwarzschild-type coordinates near the boundary and infalling Eddington-Finkelstein coordinates near the horizon \citep{Warnick:2013hba}.
+See figure \ref{fig:PenroseDiagram_RegCoords} for the Penrose diagram illustrating the geometrical nature of this slicing.

-In both of these coordinate systems the infalling boundary condition is replaced by the condition of regularity at the horizon.
+In both infalling Eddington-Finkelstein and regular coordinates the infalling boundary condition is replaced by the condition of regularity at the horizon.
 There is however a difference between the coordinate systems concerning the resulting eigenvalue problem.
 In infalling Eddington-Finkelstein coordinates one ends up with a generalized eigenvalue problem whereas regular coordinates result in a standard eigenvalue problem.
 We chose the latter approach and briefly review the findings of \cite{Arean:2023ejh}.

 A particular choice of regular coordinates for the black brane is

 in which the line element takes the form

 Here we have set the AdS curvature scale $L=1$ and re-scaled coordinates such as to absorb the scale set by the horizon ($r_h=\pi T$).
 In these coordinates the boundary is at $\rho=1$ and the horizon at $\rho=0$.